openaustralia/morph/README.md

 * Email alerts for broken scrapers

 ### Dependencies
-Ruby 2.0.0, Docker, MySQL, SQLite 3
+Ruby 2.0.0, Docker, MySQL, SQLite 3, Redis
 (On OS X for development also Vagrant & VirtualBox to host a VM with Docker - see below for more)

 ### To Install